goutham84/goutham84/README.md

 - 💬 Ask me about **Data Science and AI**

-- 🛠️ Skilled in **Python, SQL, TensorFlow, Power BI, Tableau, and more**
+- 🛠️ Skilled in **Python, SQL, Power BI, Machine Learning, Deep Learning, NLP and more**

 - 📊 Experienced in **building insightful dashboards and ML models**